Hodges Figgis: 20th century

+21st century

-The shop briefly housed a coffee shop on the first floor, but this was removed during renovations in 2002, to expand the space available for book display and sale.
+The Dawson Street shop briefly housed a coffee shop on the first floor, but this was removed during renovations in 2002, to expand the space available for book display and sale.

+In June 2011, HMV Group sold Waterstones (including Hodges Figgis) to A&NN Capital Fund Management (an investment fund owned by Russian Billionaire Alexander Mamut) for GB£53 million.
+In June 2018, US hedge fund Elliott Investment Management acquired a majority holding in Waterstones, with Mamut's company retaining a minority stake.

+In 2018, Hodges Figgis celebrated its 250th anniversary with the publication of an anthology of modern Irish writing with 250 contributors.

+Hodges Figgis continues to operate as part of the Waterstones group, although it operates its own loyalty stamp scheme instead of the Waterstones Plus card.
+In line with Waterstones operating strategy, it has considerable autonomy in buying and presentation.
+It was the second-highest performing shop in the chain in 2015 and 2018, only outstripped by the flagship Waterstones shop in Piccadilly, London.
+As of 2018, the shop typically stocked about a million volumes, with about 70,000 titles, more than five times the range of a typical high street bookshop, over three storeys and a basement.
+The shop specialises in Irish interest titles, and has a large academic section.

+Hodges Figgis also operates the part-time student bookshop in Dublin City University.
+Waterstones operates 11 other shops in Ireland (in Ballymena, Belfast, Coleraine, Cork, Craigavon, Derry, Drogheda, Enniskillen, Lisburn and Newry), having closed its other Dublin shops (including one directly opposite Hodges Figgis) in 2011.

 Hodges Figgis has a long-running mail order business, as well as an account sales (library and corporate) department.

-Waterstones

-Hodges Figgis remains owned by UK bookseller chain Waterstones.
-The shop operates as an integral part of the Waterstones group, with the exception of operating its own loyalty stamp scheme instead of the Waterstones Plus card.
-In line with Waterstones operating strategy, it has considerable autonomy in buying and presentation, as confirmed by the group CEO.
-It was the second highest performing store in the chain in 2015 and 2018 only outstripped by the flagship Waterstones store in Piccadilly.
-As of 2018 the shop typically stocked around a million volumes, with about 70,000 titles, more than 5 times the range of a typical high street bookshop, over three storeys and a basement.
-The shop specialises in Irish interest titles, and has a large academic section.

-Hodges Figgis also operate the part-time student bookshop in Dublin City University.
-Waterstones operate two others shops in Ireland, having closed their other Dublin stores – which included one directly opposite Hodges Figgis – in 2011.
-As of 2022, the other shops are in Cork and Drogheda.

 Recognition and popular culture

-Hodges Figgis has been mentioned in The New York Times and The Wall Street Journal, as well as in popular works of fiction such as Sally Rooney's "Conversations with Friends" and John Boyne's The Heart's Invisible Furies and a poem by Paul Durcan.
+Hodges Figgis has been mentioned in The New York Times and The Wall Street Journal, as well as in popular works of fiction such as James Joyce's Ulysses, Sally Rooney's Conversations with Friends and John Boyne's The Heart's Invisible Furies, and in a poem by Paul Durcan.

 A volume of new writing by contemporary Irish writers, with an appendix on the shop's history, was published to commemorate Hodges Figgis's 250th anniversary in 2018, with the proceeds going to charitable literacy works.
-It featured a wide variety of forms, by 250 authors, playwrights and poets, over more than 700 pages, and cover artwork by Pauline Bewick; all contributors, and the editor, gave their gave their efforts at no charge.
+It featured a wide variety of forms, by 250 authors, playwrights and poets, over more than 700 pages, and cover artwork by Pauline Bewick; all contributors, and the editor, gave their efforts at no charge.